 Diversity vs. inclusion: What’s the difference?

-Diversity and inclusion are almost always discussed together (hence the common abbreviation, D&I;), but Flora took a moment to offer a simple distinction between the two concepts, citing a quote from Verna Myers, “Diversity is being invited to the party.
+Diversity, equity inclusion are almost always discussed together (hence the common abbreviation, DE&I), but Flora took a moment to offer a simple distinction between the two concepts, citing a quote from Verna Myers, “Diversity is being invited to the party.
 Inclusion is being asked to dance.”
 Flora mentioned how we’ve all felt excluded at some point in our lives, whether it was by not being invited to a party or let in on a joke.
 When employees feel that way in their working environment, they’re not able to be their most authentic selves and do their best work.

 Fostering diversity begins with better hiring practices—a widely cited study found that candidates who had names that sounded more typically white received 50% more callbacks than those of candidates whose names sounded more typically African-American.
 And promoting inclusion is necessary to help employees from diverse backgrounds thrive and succeed in their roles.
 According to Pew research, 1 out of 8 Americans say their race or ethnicity has made job success harder.
 The New York Times also recently ran a feature highlighting the fact that the total number of female CEOs is equal to the number of male CEOs named John alone.

 While diversity is easy to measure, inclusion is not.
 But it is still a goal worth aiming for—inclusion impacts hiring, promotion, and retention.
 BuiltIn's State of DEI in Tech report showed that 78 percent of surveyed employees say diversity, equity and inclusion initiatives are very important to them when considering whether or not to accept a job offer.
 For Black, Indigenous and People of Color (BIPOC), this number jumps to 88 percent.

 How to empower all employees to promote inclusion